sheynkman-lab/Long-Read-Proteogenomics/modules/PI_ProteinInferenceAnalysis/README.md

 - None

 ## Dependencies:
-- Python Packages (pandas, numpoy and default dict)
+- Python Packages (pandas, numpy and default dict from collections)

 ## Threads
 - Any